-Module Coordinator: Sarah Cooney
+Module Coordinator: Dr Sarah Cooney

-This module introduces students to recent scientific findings and trends in Behavioural Neuroscience via a series of research seminars delivered by academics in the field, and by critical analysis of recent papers in leading scientific journals.
+This module introduces students to recent scientific findings and trends in Behavioural Neuroscience via a series of research seminars delivered by academics and by critically analysing recent papers in leading scientific journals.
 The seminars will cover recent developments and research trends, and encourage students to think critically about the following:

-1. What are the most pressing and pertinent research questions that are currently being asked in areas such as neuropsychology, cognition and perception?
+1. What are the most pressing and pertinent research questions in areas such as neuropsychology, cognition and perception?

-2. What methodologies and experimental techniques are currently being employed to examine these questions?
+2. What methodologies and experimental techniques are currently employed to examine these questions?